Running payroll is essential for your business. What’s one thing you absolutely need to get it right? Time clock conversion.

 Wait…so why do I need time clock conversion?

 Usually you get records of employees’ time worked in hours and minutes.
 But hours and minutes aren’t directly equal to money owed.
 Why?
 Because one hour contains 60 minutes, and not 100.
-You need to convert time into decimal numbers to figure out exactly how much your employees are owed.
+You need to convert time into decimal numbers to figure out your employees' exact pay rate.

 Let’s consider the case of Melanie.
-This week she has worked 37 hours and 42 minutes.
+This week she has worked 37 hours and 42 minutes (and no overtime hours).
 The hourly rate that she receives is $15.

-First, you have to take the information from her time card or timesheet that contains her clock-in and -out data.
-Then you need to multiply the hours she has completed by her hourly rate to determine her weekly pay.
+First, you have to take the information from her weekly time card or timesheet that contains her clock-in and clock-out times (psssst....free timecard templates here).
+Then you need to multiply the number of hours she worked by her hourly rate to determine her weekly total pay.